sofienesafta/mongodb-kafka/README.md

   * Run ```docker-compose up```
   * Wait for MongoDB, Kafka, Kafka Connect to be ready
-  * Register the Confluent Mongodb sink Connector
+  * Register the Confluent Mongodb sink Connectors
+  * Create 2 kafka Topics normal_data and urgent_data
-  * Create a kafka consumer to read data from kafka Topic
+  * Create a kafka Consumer of nurse_group to send a real-time email message alert related to urgent_data topic.

 ### 2. Run the python data generator application